-Nature plays the lead role at the Vecchia Dogana; from every window, a vista of lovely plants spreads out across the valley.
+Nature plays the lead role at the Vecchia Dogana; from every window, a vista of beautiful plants spreads out across the valley.
 “It was like a junk-yard when we arrived, with things stored haphazardly all around the house.
 But I had memories of a beautiful, natural garden at a house I once lived in, with mountain plants and fruit trees.
-So we cleared away the rubbish and started replanting with local plants – and for each species we planted, we found another growing next to it the next year; all this diversity just sprung up.
+So we cleared away the rubbish and started replanting with local plants – and for each species we planted, we found another growing next to it the next year; all this diversity just sprang up.
 Mother Nature is fantastic: she does everything for you – you just have to love her!”

 If there is an opposite to commercial mass tourism, with its identical hotels and price-comparison websites, this is it.
 “I went to tourism school,” says Elisabetta, “and I know what mass tourism is like – and I chose differently.
-What matters to me is hospitality: welcoming my guests as mistress of the house, offering them tranquillity, comfort, peace, beauty.
-That’s why the minimum stay is two nights: you need that time to lose the world and find yourself”.
+What matters to me is hospitality: welcoming my guests as proprietor of the house, offering them tranquillity, comfort, peace, beauty.
+That’s why the minimum stay is two nights: you need that time to lose the world and find yourself.”

 Where nature is free to invent